maxim092001/scala-coursera-homework/design/README.md

 ### Scala-Courcera-Homework
-Homework from Scala course "Functional Programming Principles in Scala" by Martin Odersky
+Homework from Scala course "Functional Programming Design in Scala" by Martin Odersky

 # QuickCheck